slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"War spares not the brave, but the cowardly."
 -- Anacreon [-573]*

-> *"If you are not in danger, do not fight."
+> *"If you are not in danger, do not fight." (...)
+"The supreme art of war is to subdue the enemy without fighting."
 -- Sun Tzu [-544]*

 > *"War is delightful to those who have had no experience of it."